TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 - `C-x 1` means press <kbd>ctrl</kbd>+<kbd>x</kbd>, release <kbd>ctrl</kbd> then press <kbd>1</kbd>.
 - `C-h C-q` means press <kbd>ctrl</kbd>+<kbd>h</kbd> then <kbd>ctrl</kbd>+<kbd>q</kbd>.
 You can also maintain <kbd>ctrl</kbd> while pressing <kbd>h</kbd> then <kbd>q</kbd>.

-When you are stuck, or if you want to exit a menu, hit `C-g` multiple times to stop what Emacs is doing.
+When you are stuck, or if you want to exit a menu, hit `C-g` repeatedly to stop what Emacs is doing.
 If you ever need to quit Emacs, hit `C-x C-c`, but you shouldn't do that :).

 After starting Emacs, run the `help-quick` command by pressing `C-h C-q`, your terminal will look like this: